dracornino/mnc/schema.md

 ### Int

 The `Int` scalar type represents non-fractional signed whole numeric values.
 Int can represent values between -(2^31) and 2^31 - 1.

 ### String

 The `String` scalar type represents textual data, represented as UTF-8 character sequences.
 The String type is most often used by GraphQL to represent free-form human-readable text.

+Done in 0.20s.